 Argentina is home to the Western Hemisphere's highest and lowest points - Cerro Aconcagua (22,384 ft) in the Andes, and Laguna del Carbón (-344 ft) in Patagonia.
-Iguazú Falls, on the northeastern border with Brazil and Paraguay, is one of the seven natural wonders of the world and comprises 275 seven natural wonders cascades, making it the world's largest broken waterfall.
-The Paraná is Argentina's longest and South America's second-longest river (3,032 mi), which runs through Brazil, Paraguay, and Argentina.
+Iguazú Falls, on the northeastern border with Brazil and Paraguay, is one of the seven natural wonders of the world and comprises 275 cascades, making it the world's largest broken waterfall.
+The Paraná is Argentina's longest and South America's secondlongest river (3,032 mi), which runs through Brazil, Paraguay, and Argentina.